StanfordMSL/msl_quad/docs/source/index.rst

 Contributing
 ============

-- Report bugs or request features by opening issues on `our Github`_

 - Contribution is very welcome.
 Please fork the project and submit pull requests.
 New code will be reviewed before merging into the codebase.

-.. this is too detailed for this level of page
-.. - Common functionality should be implemented in
-..   ```src/px4_base_controller.cpp```.
-New controllers should derive from the base
-..   controller, and override the ```controlLoop()``` function.

 - If contributing to documentation, this cheatsheet_ can help if you are unfamiliar with Markdown or RST.
+Make sure to check out our :doc:`full style guide. <contributing/rst_style_guide>`

 .. _our github: https://github.com/StanfordMSL/msl_quad/issues
 .. _cheatsheet: https://hyperpolyglot.org/lightweight-markup